buraksekili/buraksekili.github.io/content/articles/thread-pooling-rs.md

 })
 ```

-The `execute` will take closure function as argument and we wrap the user's closure
+The `execute` will take closure function, `f: F`, as an argument and it is used as
-, which is argument `f: F` in `ThreadPool::execute` in `Job::Task` because:
+`Job::Task` wrapped in `Box`.
+Some of the reasons behind this are:

-- It allows us to send different types of jobs through the same queue.
+- allowing us to send different types of jobs through the same queue.
 Workers can
   distinguish between actual tasks and shutdown signals.
-- It provides a uniform type (or interface if you are familiar
+- providing a uniform type (or interface if you are familiar with interfaces in
-  with interfaces in other languages) for our job queue.
+    other languages) for our job queue.
+All items in the queue are of type `Job`,
-  All items in the queue are of type `Job`, regardless of the closure they contain.
+    regardless of the closure they contain.

 But, why do we use `Box`?
 The `Box` is crucial here for several reasons: